How are students certified as having a disability?

 The Office of Academic Support and Disability Services (O.A.S.D.S.) meets individually with all students who have disclosed a documented disability.
 Students with documented disabilities are required to submit a disability identification form, sign a release of information to O.A.S.D.S. and the Disability Support Services Committee*, and to provide a letter of documentation from a licensed medical provider or therapist.

-*Disability Support Services Committee members: Holly Tedder, Director of Disability Services/ Associate Registrar; Joan Warren, Vice President of Enrollment Management and Student Development; Jose Garcia-Leon, Associate Dean of Academic Affairs; Myung Kang-Huenke, Deputy General Counsel; Mary Anne Richmond, Assistant General Counsel; Beth Techow, Health Services Administrator.
+*Disability Support Services Committee members: Dan Stokes, Director of the Office Academic Support and Disability Services; Joan Warren, Vice President of Enrollment Management and Student Development; Jose Garcia-Leon, Dean of Academic Affairs and Assessment; Myung Kang-Huenke, Deputy General Counsel; Mary Anne Richmond, Assistant General Counsel; Beth Techow, Administrative Director of Health and Counseling Services.

 How does O.A.S.D.S. determine eligibility for accommodations?